Medha-B/unetdl4j/README.md

 The base dataset consists of wide-field epifluorescent images of mouse neuroblastoma cells (cultured neurons) with cytoplasmic (phalloidin) stain and a set of manual segmentations.

 Featured project: Autosegmentation of cultured neurons

 Link: http://flagella.crbs.ucsd.edu/images/CCDB_6843

-The actual dataset used for this project images of single cells cropped from the images in the base dataset.
+The actual dataset used for this project is comprised of microscopic images of single cells cropped from the images in the base dataset.

 ## Sample Datasets